-- 1-2 All arrangements with sites where educational activity occurs, not owned by the sponsoring institution, must be formalized by means of current written agreements that clearly define the roles and responsibilities of the parties involved.
-The following items must be covered in such inter-institutional agreements: - a.
+- 1-1 All arrangements with sites where educational activity occurs, not owned by the sponsoring institution, must be formalized by means of current written agreements that clearly define the roles and responsibilities of the parties involved such as: - a.
 Designation of a single program director; - b.
 The teaching staff; - c.
 The educational objectives of the program; - d.
 The period of assignment of students/residents; and - e.
 Each institution's financial commitment.